 More scale, less fail

-For finance departments looking to support scalable growth, the answer is cloud-based financial software designed with scalable finance in mind.
+For finance departments looking for scalable solutions, the answer is cloud-based financial software designed with scalable finance in mind.
 Using financial software to automate data collection, facilitate collaboration across departments, and simplify reporting lets you put in place a process that’s as robust at $1 million a year as it is at $10 million, $100 million, $1 billion, or more.

 But finance can do more than just prepare to support rapid growth.
 It’s uniquely positioned to drive rapid growth.
 By using powerful, flexible software, finance can create driver-based rolling financial forecasts that allow the company to react in real time instead of once a quarter, keeping it agile and on track.
 This can provide frequent refreshing of the rolling financial forecast with a planning time horizon well beyond a fiscal year end.
 The result is a pro forma income statement and balance sheet including cash flow projections far into the future that can alert the treasury function if it will have surplus money to invest or need to borrow.